Advising & Registration

-- Work with an advisor to develop a curriculum plan which will allow them to stay on track for their planned graduation, recognizing other responsibilities they might have including family and work obligations.
+- Work with an advisor to develop a curriculum plan that will allow you to stay on track toward graduation, while recognizing other responsibilities you might have including family and work obligations.

 - Contact the assigned advisor when concerns arise.
 These might include deficiency points that have been earned, when any changes are made such as dropping a course (s), when concerned about grades, or when substituting courses.

 - Remember, at the graduate level, professors may not post mid-term grades.
 If you are having difficulties or you are concerned about your standing in the class, you should meet with the professor and your advisor prior to the midterm to discuss whether you should drop or withdraw from the course.

 - Accept ultimate responsibility for selection of classes that incorporates personal decisions as well as the academic advice given by the advisor.